ShrushtiK/SoftwareAnalytics/Notes.md

 We can get the data and analyse their distribution and then decide (Emeralda)
 - **How do we define big 'global' collaboration?** We need to set a threshold regarding how many different time zones we consider global and non-global.
 Or percentage of different values?
 How much difference is considered significant (i.e., is 1 our difference significant?)
 - **How do we define review speed?** Is it time-to-merge?
 Is it time-to-accept?![image](https://github.com/ShrushtiK/SoftwareAnalytics/assets/67713265/3ddc89bc-3ade-4ef3-b41e-202ed91af2c2)

+## Other ideas:
+- filter by language (language_url field in API)
+- use topics (repositories have tags, which we can use e.g. to identify open-source)
+- stars (popular repositories)